 But I grant you that it is a weird disconnect.
 If you work in a profession where the odds are somewhat decent that at some point on the job you might be blown up, fall from a great height or become crushed, you definitely have some great reasons for wanting life insurance — and yet those very reasons are why you’re going to have trouble getting it.

 This is where our employees come in.
-We train each one to know and understand how the different carriers work and what unique ideals that perform best on.
+We train each one to know and understand how the different carriers work.
 Don’t spend your morning worrying over how you’ll get in touch with each company; let the agents here do the grunt work and then send you a custom quote.